Find Trade Colleges

 - Forging Machine Operator

-Is There Job Demand for Metal and Plastic Forging Machine Setter, Operator, or Tender?
+Job Outlook for Metal and Plastic Forging Machine Setter, Operator, or Tender

-In 2016, there was an estimated number of 19,200 jobs in the United States for Metal and Plastic Forging Machine Setter, Operator, or Tender.
+There were about 19,200 jobs for Metal and Plastic Forging Machine Setter, Operator, or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Metal and Plastic Forging Machine Setter, Operator, or Tender.
-The BLS estimates 1,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Forging Machine Operator are Tennessee, Arizona, and Florida.
 Watch out if you plan on working in New Hampshire, Kansas, or Ohio.
 These states have the worst job growth for this type of profession.